cleankod/currency-rate-converter/README.md

 # About
 This is an example project that calculates the amount balance to a given currency.
+It is based on the [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) concept.

 # Requirements
 * JDK 17